 Hospitalists provide direct patient care and teaching for patients on resident inpatient floor services.
 In addition, two of three teams are managed by academic hospitalists dedicated to medical education.

 Ancillary support services are available 24 hours a day.
 Comfortable on-call rooms with lockers, networked computers, and televisions.
-Subsidized housing offered to both one-year preliminary and categorical residents; preliminary residents pay subsidized rental rate, and categorical residents are exempt from monthly rent but do pay applicable taxes on imputed income from rent-free housing (the result is a monthly occupancy cost significantly lower than local apartment market rent).
-Subsidized day care.
-Lunch stipend provided for teaching conferences.
-Monthly meal stipend for overnight calls.
+Hospital housing offered to both one-year preliminary and categorical residents.
+Monthly meal stipend for overnight calls and teaching conferences.
 Newly designed dedicated resident lounge and resident workrooms.
 Financial support for electives taken at Yale, research endeavors, and board review courses.
 Four free wellness afternoons offered for self-care during outpatient ambulatory medicine rotations.
+Opt-out Wellness Check-ins with Employee Family Resources program, Yale Resident-led Housestaff Wellness Council with dedicated Faculty Advisor.
+Opportunity for leadership development led by Yale Institute for Excellence.

 Greenwich Hospital actively incorporates simulation as an education strategy.
 SYN:APSE simulation center, as part of Yale New Haven Health System (YNHHS), provides hands-on training to prepare trainees for the challenges of complex medical management.
 The facility has high-fidelity mannequins with sophisticated audiovisual systems and multiple camera views, in addition to simultaneous on- screen viewing of video and patient vital signs.
 The debriefing is designed to facilitate discussion and encourage participants to evaluate their own performance.